Laurafrey11/Portfolio./data-analysis-transformation/Fabric-Python/README.md

-# ⚙️ Automated Reporting Workflow – N8N & Power Automate
+# ⚙️ Fabric & Python Automated Analysis Reporting

 ## 🧠 Business Problem
 The company needed to generate reports with unstructure data and combining data from